devendrn/renderdragon-shaders/docs/shaders/installation/android.md

 ::: info For 64-bit devices only!

-As of now there is only a 64-bit version of Patch App.
+As of now, there is only a 64-bit version of Patch App.
 If you have a 32-bit device, follow [manual method](#manual-method)

 :::

-The **Patch App** is a modified Minecraft app that includes **MaterialBinLoader**, which is a patch to make the game load RenderDragon shader files (material.bin) from resource packs, similar to how shaders were loaded in old engine.
+The **Patch App** is a modified Minecraft app that includes **MaterialBinLoader**, which is a patch to make the game load RenderDragon shader files (material.bin) from resource packs, similar to how shaders were loaded in the old engine.

 * [Minecraft-1.20.41.02_arm64_v8a_patched.apk](https://download2391.mediafire.com/c6gdbcv0jeqgNaGwGVOXqur2W2qehRvg2vZpG6rufpxszrULg9uiXlwAMSWY1KXlLt7v2SwVAeGudQxyPSBNct8wczEyydLKHlm2fUHHvYPtBcecaLqVYOa-tO3sO4z0HTB-5tASe5XNmtOFLDqpbj5YnGks94AFMgx_pqqp_w/eyhdpgboshmwlq1/1.20.41.02_arm64_v8a_patched.apk)